Loading...

 Physical Activity

-Keep track of which foods cause significant spikes and adjust your choices accordingly in future visits.
+Keep track of how different foods affect your glucose levels and adjust your choices accordingly in future meals.

 healthspan-mbl